 The democracy loving, human rights loving and freedom loving Neocons have turned the Middle East into an eerie graveyard where the masked scavengers feast.
-Destruction of properties, environment and human life, nothing seem to stop the perpetrators of this insidious crime.
-The heartless imperialist strategy of divide and conquer in form of “sectarian violence” is in effect to tear apart the Middle East, while cunningly pinpointing the collaborators of this tragedy as people’s own “antiquated backward” religion.
+Destruction of properties, environment and human life, nothing seems to stop the perpetrators of these insidious crimes.
+The heartless imperialist strategy of divide and conquer in the form of “sectarian violence” is in effect to tear apart the Middle East, while cunningly pinpointing the collaborators of this tragedy as the people’s own “antiquated backward” religion.
 The crisis is painted to look like Arabs are victims of a domestic self-inflected misery.

 History attests that so long as the causative and interconnected factors for human displacement are left loose, the plight of refugees around the world will continue to persist.
 So long as there is profit in war and money is the be-all and end-all of human existence, there will never be peace on Earth.
 In essence, so long as Man refuses to humble himself and does not realize his unique place in the universe, there will always be wars and human misery.
 Surely, there is no other solution for our interrelated social ills.